 A recent Board grant identified information and supports to assist individuals with disabilities residing in nursing homes in leaving those institutions and moving to community residential settings of their choice.
-Experiences from that initiative are now being applied in a new project to develop and distribute information to families of children residing in institutions or in danger of placement in institutions to enable them to remain in the community with their families.
-This grant, through which 34 individuals left nursing homes to reside in the community also provided a strong foundation for Virginia's Money Follows the Person initiative.
+A follow-up grant focused on children residing in institutions or at risk of institutionalization.
+Experiences from those initiatives provided a strong foundation for Virginia's Money Follows the Person initiative.
 Another recent grant increased community living options by strengthening and expanding regional partnerships among traditional public and private providers, non-traditional agencies and organizations, the business community, and natural supports.
 For several years, the Board has supported a disability track at the Virginia Guardianship Association Conference aimed at including people with disabilities in the discussion of guardianship alternatives and educating stakeholders outside the disability community, including attorneys and judges.